pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 After you’re done with the upgrade, you can :ref:`use Pymakr <pymakr>` to upload and run programs in your device.

-.. #todo: add link to Ralph's section.
-Add this tekst "Go to :ref:`this section <pymakr>` to learn how." behind the tekst above

 .. note::

     Pymakr also supports wired connections.
 If you go back to Pycom Device in